ronarbel/PebWack_ProjectLauncher/README.md

         --------------------------------

 STEP 3:
-  * In terminal, navigate into 'YourNewWebpackReactProject'.
+  * In terminal, navigate into 'New_PebWack_Project'.
   * Run ' npm run build '.
-  * Run ' live-server '.
+  * In a new terminal tab, run ' live-server '.

 Done!
-The folder 'YourNewWebpackReactProject' will have all modules/dependencies fully loaded.
+The folder 'New_Pebwack_Project' will have all modules/dependencies fully loaded.
 Inside, src/components/app.jsx contains "Hello World".
-Change this folder to your app name, and repeat Step 3 when you want to run your app.
+Change the root folder to your app name, and repeat Step 3 when you want to run your app.